huawei-noah/Pretrained-Language-Model/NEZHA-Gen-TensorFlow/README.md

-NEZHA-Generative
+NEZHA-Gen-TensorFlow
 =============
-NEZHA-Generative is a GPT-like model pretrained by Huawei Noah's Ark Lab
+NEZHA-Gen-TensorFlow is a Chinese GPT-like model pretrained by Huawei Noah's Ark Lab

 Release Notes